Board of Trustees

 Unless otherwise noted, all meetings are held at the school.
 Board meetings are open to the public, and members of the public are welcome to make a statement to the board during Public Comment section at the beginning of each meeting.

-The SY2017 – 2018 Board Meeting Schedule is listed below.
+The SY2018-2019 Board Meeting Schedule will be posted here prior to the start of the school year.
 Meeting agendas will be posted at least 48 hours prior to each scheduled meeting.
 Meeting minutes will be posted after they have been approved by vote of the board.

 Meetings are held at the school, 1415 Hyde Park Ave.
 Hyde Park, MA